Chart Color Schemes

 Edmondson Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Edmondson Park's dwellings, as per the latest Census, consisted of 83.9% houses and 16.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Edmondson Park's dwellings, as per the latest Census, were 83.9% houses and 16.2% other dwellings.
 This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Edmondson Park was at 8.5%, with mortgaged dwellings at 58.9% and rented ones at 32.5%.
-The median monthly mortgage repayment was $2,800, higher than Sydney metro's $2,427.
-Weekly rent median figure was $550 compared to Sydney metro's $470.
-Nationally, Edmondson Park's mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.
+Home ownership in Edmondson Park was 8.5%, with mortgaged dwellings at 58.9% and rented ones at 32.5%.
+The median monthly mortgage repayment was $2,800, above Sydney metro's average of $2,427.
+The median weekly rent figure in Edmondson Park was $550, compared to Sydney metro's $470.
+Nationally, Edmondson Park's mortgage repayments were higher than the Australian average of $1,863 and rents were above the national figure of $375.

 Frequently Asked Questions - Housing